Engineering Systems: Lean Engineering

 Part of the Master in Engineering Systems

-Control Systems is a track within the Master in Engineering Systems.
-So when you apply on Studielink you choose Engineering Systems.
-Then you indicate the track you wish to follow.
-In this case, Control Systems.
-Other tracks in the Master in Engineering Systems are: Sustainable Energy, Automotive Systems, Embedded Systems and Lean Engineering.
+Lean Engineering is a track within the Master in Engineering Systems.
+Other tracks in the Master in Engineering Systems are: Sustainable Energy, Automotive Systems, Control Systems, Embedded Systems and Smart Manufacturing (available from September 2023).

 Study in part-time?

 Want to study in part-time?
 Follow the modules at your own pace?
-You can if you are from the EU/EEA.
-The part-time program takes 2.5 to 3 years to complete.
+You can if you are from the EU/EEA or have a valid residence permit for the Netherlands.
+You also need to be working in the field.
+The part-time program takes 3 years to complete.

 Why study in Holland?